Zenika/apps.zenika.com/README.md

 To *temporarily* deploy another branch, on said branch, modify the filters of the `deploy_prod` job of the `deploy_main` workflow in `.circleci/config.yml`.

+## Why is `public/resources/images/email_signature/zenika_logo.png` not in `img`?

+This is to preserve compatibility with current email signatures.
+It will only be able to be moved or removed once most signatures have been updated to another URL.